[ Image Credit solarviews.com ]

 - Microsoft Azure Backup Server must be installed on Windows Server 2016.
 You can install MABS V2 on Windows Server 2012 and 2012 R2, but you will lose a very important feature introduced in SCDPM 2016 called Modern Backup Storage (a.k.a MBS).
 Read more about this feature here.

-- Microsoft Azure Backup Server V2 cannot be installed on a machine which has the SCDPM or SCDPM RA agent installed.
+- Microsoft Azure Backup Server V2 cannot be installed on a machine with the SCDPM or SCDPM RA agent.

 - Microsoft Azure Backup Server V2 can be installed on a machine that has Microsoft Azure Recovery Services (MARS) Agent installed and registered with an Azure Backup Vault.
 The setup will upgrade the existing MARS agent if needed and then leverage the same Recovery Services Vault.